How to Plan a Trade Show Exhibit

 These design renderings are ready to pitch.

 This step in planning a trade show exhibit can be the most fun for both sides.
-Results depend heavily on the information you provided to the selected companies and adequately communicating the marketing goals, selling process, functional needs and vision your company has.
-Take note of these handy tips to help exhibit houses exceed your expectations.
+Results depend heavily on the information you provide, communicating your marketing goals, selling process, functional needs, and vision.
+Not to mention the importance of spending time with potential partners to make sure your chemistry aligns as well.
+Take note of these tips to help exhibit houses exceed your expectations.

 • Establish a turnkey budget for your exhibit.